mdpiper/mpidllib/README.md

 # mpidllib

-A library of IDL routines
+This is a small personal library of IDL routines.
+I haven't taken precautions with namespace.